fostermadeco/fm-website-starter/README.md

 ```
 **Watch files**

-User browsersync to watch files for changes.
+Use [Browsersync](https://browsersync.io/) to watch files for changes.
 ```
 npm run watch
 ```